-Telephone 916.327-7500 Facsimile 916.441.5507
+Telephone 916.327-7500 Facsimile 916.441.5507 Statement of the

-Statement of the California State Association of Counties for the record of the for its May 21, 2009 hearing to examine Executive Branch authority to acquire trust lands for Indian Tribes
+California State Association of Counties

+for the record of the

+U. S. Senate Committee on Indian Affairs for its May 21, 2009 hearing to examine Executive Branch authority to acquire trust lands for Indian Tribes